jlburky/linux-config/README.md

     ```
     URxvt*perl-lib: /path/to/this/urxvt-vim-scrollback
     ```
-* `configurations/keybindings.dconf` - the custom keybindings used in the Cinnamon desktop environment.
+* `configurations/keybindings.dconf` - the custom keybindings used in the
+  Cinnamon desktop environment.
 * `configurations/Xdefaults.template` - used to create the `.Xdefaults` setting
   the path to the location of `urxvt-vim-scrollback`.
-* `configurations/xession.cinnamon` - configuration for Cinnamon to start using RDP.
+* `configurations/xession.cinnamon` - configuration for Cinnamon to start using
+  RDP.
 * `repos/urxvt-vim-scrollback` - folder containing the open source plug-in for urxvt allowing scrollback using Vim movements.
 To use, make sure the following line in `Xdefaults` has the correct path.
+* `venvs/qtile-venv` - reserved to create the Qtile virtual environment using the `requirements-frozen.txt` in that directory.

 ## To Do
 * Add gitconfig.
-* Update qtile to version 0.24.0.
 * Update qtile config.py to support two monitors by repeating Screen object.
-* pip freeze the Qtile venv